apoorv74/behind_bars/content/docs/attneding-earl-2018.md

 - Agnes Salanki, Hotels.com, The whole is greater!
 A domain-specific size calculator case study at Hotels.com
 - Mike K Smith, Pfizer, Managing and deploying R packages across an organisation – Cat-herding 101

-I must say that both the organisers and the speakers did a fantastic job and the last talk eneded at 5 pm just as planned.
+I must say that both the organisers and the speakers did a fantastic job and the last talk ended at 5 pm just as planned.
 Kudos to the team.

-### Summairsing the experience:
+### Summarising the experience:

 - I feel its a challenge to summarise your talk in 15-20 mins, give time to the audience, make it interactive and encourage a healthy discussion.
 Attending the conference,I got to see a wide spectrum of speakers, some did this exceptionally well while everyone gave there best.
 This is an important skill for a speaker.
 - Some talks were good from a theoritical perspective, but lacked real world examples and scenarios which the author/speaker faced.
-Including such exapmples is not always required, but whenever you do, there is an instant connect with the audience
+Including such examples is not always required, but whenever you do, there is an instant connect with the audience
 - GIF's which show code(alternate to live coding) are way better than static code images.
 Garrett, from RStudio, used a couple of them in his presentation and everyone was just glued to the screen, trying to understand the code and the logic.
 - The real learning happens before and after the talk.
-Having one to one discussions with speakers is really important, even if you understtood everything, just appreciating the speaker after there talk goes a long way in building relationships.
+Having one to one discussions with speakers is really important, even if you understood everything, just appreciating the speaker after there talk goes a long way in building relationships.
 - The R ecosystem is immense.
 I not only met Data Scientists, but people from a lot of different backgrounds and roles who are using it in some form or the other.
-Just gives you a sense of how open the community is and how easy it is for a newconmer to just enter and explore.
+Just gives you a sense of how open the community is and how easy it is for a new comer to just enter and explore.
 - The community is amazing, yes I know this is now a cliche,  but once you start communicating, you realise how fantastic this bunch is.
 I was lucky to meet Mark Sellors from Mango Solutions, Sean Lopp from RStudio and several other amazing folks.

-A quick note to the Indian folks who are into Data Science and R programming and want to experience such conferences -
+A quick note to the Indian folks who want to experience such conferences -

 I know that we have a dearth of conferences like these in our country and attending such international conferences is not easy if our trip is not funded, by the employer or by other means, so I would just say to do your best, engage and help the community through StackOverflow, [discourse channels](http://community.rstudio.com/), work and maintain open source packages, and just keep on documenting your work in a way it is reproducible and useful for others.
 The best way to attend such conferences is to present your own stuff, but your community contributions are of prime importance and they open door for a lot of opportunities ahead.